EdMark11/EdMark11/README.md

 - 👋 Hi, I’m @EdMark11
 - 👀 I’m interested in Tech and Sports
-- 🌱 I’m currently learning how to become a programmer
+- 🌱 I’m currently learning how to become a full-stack developer

 <!---
 EdMark11/EdMark11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.